 - 1. Approval or Rejection of Plans.
 Each Commissioner has one vote.
 An affirmative vote of at least six (6) of the nine (9) Commissioners is required to approve a Plan, including at least one (1) Commissioner affiliated with each of the two (2) largest political parties in the state and one (1) Commissioner who is unaffiliated with either of the two largest political parties in the state. - 2.
 Preliminary Plan.
 Prior to developing a final Plan, the Commission shall develop and publish a preliminary Plan as follows: - a.
 Prior to developing a preliminary Plan under this subsection, the Commission shall hold no fewer than one (1) public hearing in each Congressional District at which members of the public may provide input relevant to redistricting. - b.
 The Commission shall develop and publish the preliminary Plan publicly, including digitally downloadable maps and Census block equivalency assignments of each district, and accept public comment on the preliminary Plan for no fewer than fourteen (14) days. - 3.
 To hold a vote, the Commission must convene a voting meeting, open to the public, at which the Commission may vote on a preliminary Plan.
 If the Commissioners vote to approve a Plan, it shall become law. - 4.
-Upon approval of a Plan by the Commission, the Special Master shall submit the Plan to the State Election Board, the Governor, the Secretary of State, the Senate Pro Tempore of the Senate and the Speaker of the House of Representatives as well as make the Plan publicly available.
+Upon approval of a Plan by the Commission, the Administrator shall submit the Plan to the State Election Board, the Governor, the Secretary of State, the Senate Pro Tempore of the Senate and the Speaker of the House of Representatives as well as make the Plan publicly available.

 - 5. The Commission shall issue with all preliminary and final Plans written evaluations that measure the maps against external metrics.
-These metrics shall cover all criteria set forth in subsection D, paragraph 1. - 6.
-The Commission shall have one hundred and twenty (120) days from the release of the Federal Decennial Census data in which to approve final Plans for State House of Representative and Senatorial and Federal Congressional districts.
+These metrics shall cover all criteria set forth in subsection D, paragraphs 1 and 2. - 6.
+The Commission shall have one year from the date this Article is approved by the People, or one hundred and twenty (120) days from the release of the Federal Decennial Census data in each subsequent redistricting year, in which to approve final Plans for State House of Representative and Senatorial and Federal Congressional districts.